Hostile Moments

-Hostile Moments is a 12" vinyl only EP by the American heavy metal band Pantera.
+Hostile Moments is a 12" vinyl-only EP by American heavy metal band Pantera.

 Content

 Released in 1994, the EP contains four tracks.
 Track one is from the (then) forthcoming album Far Beyond Driven, track two is from Vulgar Display of Power, and tracks three and four are remixes.

 The gatefold vinyl contains a large black and white picture of Phil Anselmo's 'Unscarred' stomach tattoo, with the lyrics from "I'm Broken" in silver writing covering the picture.

-The 12" vinyl is very rare and fetches high prices on online auction sites.